microsoft/azuredevopslabs/labs/vstsextend/php/readme.md

 1. Select the **Azure Resource Group Deployment** task, choose the **Azure subscription**.
 There are 2 ways of choosing the Azure subscription.

-    * If your subscription is not listed or if you want to use an existing service principal, click the `Manage` link.
+    * If your subscription is not listed or if you want to use an existing service principal, please click the `Manage` link.

         1. Click on the `+New Service Connection` button and select the **Azure Resource Manager** option.
-Provide Connection name, select the Azure Subscription from the list and the click on the Ok button.
+Provide Connection name, select the Azure Subscription from the list and then click on the Ok button.
 The Azure credentials will be required to authorize the connection.

         ![Endpoint](images/endpoint_creation.png)